 On-page SEO is a set of SEO strategies and tactics that you use to optimize your website pages and posts to get them ranking in search engines and bringing in more relevant traffic.
 In a nutshell, it’s a guide to where and how often to use your focus keyphrase.

 If you follow all on-page SEO best practices with your focus keyword or phrase, you’ll have the best chance of ranking.
-Keep reading to find out how to easily see if you’re following all on-page SEO best practices.
+Keep reading to find out how to easily check your on-page SEO for all your WordPress content.

 Focus Keyword Example and Tutorial

 The email marketing best practices example above is a good one, but let’s go over each step of finding and using a focus keyword.

 Let’s say you’re a SaaS company offering payroll software to small-to-mid-size businesses.
 As part of your content marketing, you decide to write an article about why time management at work is important.

 How to Use a Focus Keyword in WordPress

 - Step One: Keyword Research

 - Step Two: Install All in One SEO